celalyldrmm/mechatro-ecommerce/README.md

 ## Usage
 When the project is started, you will be greeted with a simple e-commerce interface.
 Here, you can register on the site, add products to your cart, and make purchases.
 Access to the admin panel is available from the homepage, where you can log in with "username: admin, password: admin".
 In the admin panel, you can add, delete, and update categories, brands, products, and statuses, as well as configure the products to be displayed and the fixed seller information in the settings section.

-## Contributing
-If you would like to contribute to the project, please create a pull request.
-You can add new features or fix bugs.

 # Project FlowChart & SQL Database Relational Diagram
 ![mechatroflowchart_sqldiagram](https://github.com/hmtcan/mechatro-ecommerce/assets/100319856/88723b41-3983-43fb-90c7-5ee559800b56)

+## Technologies & Applications Used

+- **Backend-Frontend & Languages**:
+  - C#
+  - JavaScript
+  - Bootstrap
+  - HTML
+  - CSS

+- **Frameworks**:
+  - ASP.NET Core
+  - Entity Framework Core
+  - Model-View-Controller (MVC)

+ - **Design Patterns & Components**:
+  - ViewComponent
+  - Interfaces

+- **Database & Database Techniques**:
+  - Microsoft SQL Server
+  - Entity Framework Core Migrations
+  - Normalization, Views, Stored Procedures

+- **Package Management**:
+  - NuGet

+- **Version Control**:
+  - GitHub

-# Admin Panel
+## Admin Panel
 https://github.com/hmtcan/mechatro-ecommerce/assets/100319856/812a3f53-966c-4852-b329-6ce7eee5c1b5

-# Home Panel
+## Home Page
 https://github.com/hmtcan/mechatro-ecommerce/assets/100319856/7da9503b-f81b-4744-9641-8e68df4513de

+## Contributing
+If you would like to contribute to the project, please create a pull request.
+You can add new features or fix bugs.